evocn/evocn.github.io/content/thoughts/journal.md

 ---

 ---
+## From the [Wikipedia Page](https://en.wikipedia.org/wiki/Romanticism) on Romanticism
+"Romanticists rejected the social conventions of the time in favour of a moral outlook known as individualism.
+They argued that passion and intuition were crucial to understanding the world, and that beauty is more than merely an affair of form, but rather something that evokes a strong emotional response.
+With this philosophical foundation, the Romanticists elevated several key themes to which they were deeply committed: a reverence for nature and the supernatural, an idealization of the past as a nobler era, a fascination with the exotic and the mysterious, and a celebration of the heroic and the sublime."

+I have never heard of such a wonderful philosophy!

+8/17/2024

+---
 ## Exploration in Video Games
 I've come to an understanding of why I tend to dislike most metroidvanias and open world games.